Johnny Wiggs

 Bio

 SF hauled in 11 Mid-Florida Conference honors during the 2023 campaign (Story), including MFC Pitcher of the Year Tobin Moran.
 Four student-athletes were named to the All-FCSAA/Region 8 Team, with Moran and Josh Hogue on the First Team, and Drake Harman and JP Herrholz on the Second Team (Story).
-As of June 1, 10 players from the 2023 squad signed on to continue their careers at four-year programs.

 In 2022, Wiggs earned win No. 500 at Santa Fe College with a 6-1 win over Daytona State College on Mar.
 21. He then picked up career win No. 700 overall with a 9-1 win in the following game at Daytona State on Mar.
 23.